Thermal

 Note

-The the number of attributes exported might vary depending on different platforms.
+The number of attributes exported might vary depending on different platforms.

 The type of the thermal zone can be read by running the command: